Sunday, October 13, 2024

 ...
 The Romans prized property rights—for certain people—and the Greeks and Romans both praised the liberty of the citizen to share in ruling the city, but the advent of individual liberty accompanied by personal rights awaited the New Testament’s announcement of freedom in Christ.
 “For freedom Christ has set us free,” the apostle Paul announced.
 This was deeply personal freedom of a radically new kind.

-I think it's a fair point to credit Christianity for laying a fertile ground for the concept of individual, which as Hawley accurately notes, "[t]he West would spend centuries working out its implications," but it's simply mistaken or bad theology to attempt to credit Paul in these passages for preaching political liberty.
+I think it's a fair point to credit Christianity for laying a fertile ground for the concept of individual liberty, which as Hawley accurately notes, "[t]he West would spend centuries working out its implications," but it's simply mistaken or bad theology to attempt to credit Paul in these passages for preaching political liberty.
 That would come much, much later.
 The "centuries."
 Paul noted this in the context of also telling slaves to obey their masters, after all.

 More from Sen. Hawley: